miklosme/papers/src/app/home.md

+# Daily Digest (October 25, 2024)

+Buckle up, AI enthusiasts!
+We're diving into the latest breakthroughs in multi-agent systems that are revolutionizing everything from supply chains to traffic control.

+First up, we've got a game-changer for inventory management.
+Researchers are [leveraging graph neural networks](https://papers.miklos.dev/2410.18631) to supercharge multi-agent reinforcement learning in complex supply chains.
+By redefining the action space and using clever information aggregation techniques, they're teaching AI agents to collaborate and adapt like never before.
+Could this be the end of empty shelves and overstocked warehouses?

+But wait, there's more!
+In a twist that would make Adam Smith raise an eyebrow, we're seeing AI pricing algorithms [learning to collude in perishable goods markets](https://papers.miklos.dev/2410.18871).
+That's right, your airline ticket prices might be the result of AI agents conspiring behind the scenes.
+This research is a wake-up call for competition authorities and AI ethicists alike.

+Shifting gears, let's talk about the future of transportation.
+A groundbreaking new framework called [OPTIMA is paving the way](https://papers.miklos.dev/2410.18112) for truly autonomous vehicle coordination.
+By combining distributed reinforcement learning with clever reward functions, we might soon see AI-controlled cars navigating complex intersections without breaking a sweat (or any traffic laws).

+Last but not least, traffic signal control is getting a major upgrade with [PyTSC, a new open-source platform](https://papers.miklos.dev/2410.18202) that's accelerating MARL research in urban environments.
+With its flexible design and support for centralized training and decentralized execution, PyTSC could be the key to finally ending those frustrating rush hour gridlocks.

+That's all for now, folks!
+Stay tuned for more cutting-edge developments in the world of multi-agent AI systems.

 # Daily Digest (October 24, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a mind-bending look at the future of multi-agent systems.